 If you travel the world spending a month at a time in AirBnb’s , you won’t be as concerned about the size and weight of the guitar.
 If you blitz from hostel to hostel, then you should seriously consider purchasing one of the lighter and more compact travel guitars.

-4. Remember this one important fact
+4. Remember this one important fact…

 Here’s the deal…

-Ultimately, travel guitars are smaller, and because they are smaller they aren’t going to sound as good as standard guitar.
+Ultimately, travel guitars are smaller, and because they are smaller they aren’t going to sound as good as a standard guitar.
 There is no way around this.
 If you want a smaller guitar, you are going to have to make some other sacrifices.
-To get a guitar smaller, lighter, and more travel-friendly, means sacrificing a few other important things (like possibly sound, comfort, balance).
+To get a guitar smaller, lighter, and more travel-friendly means sacrificing a few other important things (like possibly sound, comfort, balance).

 Don’t worry- the best travel guitars sound amazing!
 Just don’t expect it sound like a song from ‘Eric Clapton Unplugged’… Because it won’t.